adriantzkok/adriantzkok/README.md

 ## About Me ℹ️

 I'm a data consultant 💻 who loves bringing ideas to life through code 🧑‍💻.
-My projects, like my travel site [Xing Ji Travel](https://www.xingjitravel.com/), reflect my interests in clean design 🎨, genuine user experiences 🤝, and exploring new technologies 🔬.
-I enjoy building applications that are not only functional ⚙️ but also simple 🧘‍♂️ and enjoyable to use 😊.
-When I'm not coding, you can find me discovering new potential travel destinations or learning new languages.

 ## Side Projects 💼